wkh237/react-native-fetch-blob/README.md

 ## About

-This project was initially for solving the issue [facebook/react-native#854](https://github.com/facebook/react-native/issues/854) because React Native lack of `Blob` implementation and it's problematic when transferring binary data.
-Now the project is committed to making file access and transfer easier, efficient for React Native developers.
+This project was initially created to solve the issue [facebook/react-native#854](https://github.com/facebook/react-native/issues/854) because React Native lacks any `Blob` implementation and is problematic when transferring binary data.
+The project is committed to making file access and transfer easier and more efficient for React Native developers.
 We've implemented highly customizable filesystem and network module which plays well together.
-For example, upload and download data directly from/to storage which is much more efficient in some cases(especially for large ones).
+For example, developers can upload and download data directly from/to storage, which is more efficient, especially for large files.
 The file system supports file stream, so you don't have to worry about OOM problem when accessing large files.

 In `0.8.0` we introduced experimental Web API polyfills that make it possible to use browser-based libraries in React Native, such as, [FireBase JS SDK](https://github.com/wkh237/rn-firebase-storage-upload-sample)